Find out what a risk factor is, and the possible causes of vulval cancer.

-Many women with vulval cancer are aged 65 or over.
-Vulval cancers can occur in young women and they have been seen in women in their 20's.
+Vulval cancers can occur in young women and have been seen in women in their 20's.
 But it is extremely rare to get vulval cancer at such a young age.

 Human papilloma virus (HPV) infection

-We know that HPV is an important factor in the development of some vulval cancers.
+The human papilloma virus (HPV) is a type of virus that can infect the skin in different parts of the body, including the vulva.
+HPV is an important factor in the development of some vulval cancers.

-HPV is passed from one person to another during sexual contact.
-Around 80 out of 100 people (80%) in the UK will have the HPV virus at some time during their lifetime so it is a very common infection.
+HPV can pass from one person to another by skin to skin contact, and during sexual contact.
+Around 80 out of 100 people (80%) in the UK will have the HPV virus at some time during their lifetime.
+So it is a very common infection.

-More than half of all invasive vulval cancers diagnosed are not related to HPV infection.
 It is important to know that most women infected with HPV do not go on to develop vulval cancer.
-For many people the virus causes no harm and goes away without treatment.
+For many people, the virus causes no harm and goes away without treatment.

-Research shows that HPV type 16 is the most common type of HPV found in vulval cancer, followed by HPV types 33 and 18.
-Infection with these types of HPV types does not usually produce any warts or other visible signs until precancerous changes or cancer develop.
+Research shows that HPV type 16 is the most common type of HPV found in vulval cancer.
+Followed by HPV types 33 and 18.
+Infection with these types of HPV does not usually produce any warts or other visible signs until pre cancerous changes or cancer develop.